Chora Church: A Byzantine Masterpiece

 The Parekklesion (Greek: Παρεκκλήσιον) is rectangular and single aisled, the funerary chapel houses fresco paintings, figural representations and portraits, lunettes, and four arched tombs or Arcosolia.
 It was designed as a shelter for the tombs including the one of Metochites’ but was also used for the performance of the rituals related to death and burial as this is evident throughout with scenes of resurrection, afterlife, and saintly intercession.
 On its walls hosts a plethora of full-figure portraits of martyrs and warrior saints, holy persons recognized by the Byzantines as mediators to reach God.

-Chora Church Frescoes of Parekklesion
+Explore Frescoes of Parekklesion

 "The most stunning Byzantine mosaics in the world.
 This site provided the perfect context for my visit."